Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 These two palaces face each other, even if at an angle.

-Although they look similar, the Palazzo dei Conservatori was built in 1400 while Palazzo Nuovo was built by Michelangelo specifically to mirror Palazzo dei Conservatori and create symmetry.
+Although they look similar, the Palazzo dei Conservatori was built in 1400 while Palazzo Nuovo was designed in the 1500s by Michelangelo specifically to mirror Palazzo dei Conservatori and create symmetry.

-Palazzo dei Conservatori and Palazzo del Senatorio were renovated by Michelangelo and Giacomo della Porta to match the design Michelangelo had created for the Palazzo Nuovo.
+Palazzo dei Conservatori and Palazzo del Senatorio were then both renovated by Michelangelo and Giacomo della Porta to match the design Michelangelo had created for the Palazzo Nuovo.

 Once the Palazzo Nuovo was completed in the 17th century, it was used to house more of the collection.